Merging Minds gameplay excerpt

 With these new ways of being come ethical and philosophical questions - for example, around responsibility, ownership, and identity.
 For a person who participates in a collective mind, where do the boundaries between individual and collective begin and end?
 If the collective mind makes a decision that brings rewards, who takes ownership of these rewards and how should they be distributed?
 If their decision brings disastrous consequences, who takes responsibility?

-Merging Minds is the result of an artist residency alongside creative technologist Albert Barbu in collaboration with the Rethinking Collective Minds research team at the Wellcome Centre for Ethics & Humanities, University of Oxford to form a creative response to these questions.
-The resulting video game invites people to enter a three dimensional labyrinth as multi-mind avatars - multiple players embodying the same bodies - collaborating and coordinating with each other to navigate obstacles.
+Merging Minds is the result of an artist residency in collaboration with the Rethinking Collective Minds research team at the Wellcome Centre for Ethics & Humanities, University of Oxford to form a creative response to these questions.
+The resulting video game invites people to enter an Escher-esque labyrinthine mind palace/server of a human-computer hivemind as multi-mind avatars - multiple players embodying the same bodies - collaborating and coordinating with each other to navigate obstacles as they ascend and descend through the landscape.
 It simulates some of the challenges collective minds could face in the future around decision-making, the economy of merging, and attachment to identity.
 Rather than offering any definitive answer to these questions, our approach was more like a virtual laboratory, creating the conditions to observe how people would intuitively react in these situations.

 The virtual world draws upon the aesthetics of new hardware - quantum computers, wetware, bio sensors.
 The creative process also involved collaborating with generative AI on the character designs and koan-like (Zen riddle) text that helps guide players throughout the game, following the spirit of the use of intermediary computers or AI in BCIs, BCBIs, and BBIs to organise collective minds.

-In the game, merging with other players and NPCs simulates the experience of joining a collective mind.
-This blurring of boundaries between self and other is translated into a spiritual experience of transcendence that sparks considerations of how much participants are willing to surrender individual identities, interests, and motives on behalf of a wider collective.
+Merging with other players and NPCs is framed as a transcendent, spiritual act where individuals increasingly shed layers of their egoic selves and surrender to the swarm.
+This blurring of boundaries between self and other prompts considerations of how much participants are willing to surrender individual identities, interests, and motives on behalf of a wider collective.

 LINKS